oxspray/phoenix2/ph2/soap/test/old_vs_new/readme.txt

 Besides the test modules, this directory also contains a copy of the ph2_occurrence.class.php and a copy of the p2deafel.php.
 Both of these copies contain the old implementations.

+To make it work with the new rest/soap distinction, set SOAP_ENABLED = True in ph2deafel.php.